AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * The Library can be utilized for both internal and external commercial purposes under the condition that all source codes, data, arts, models, videos, audios, music, or any other assets that interact with the Library, whether directly or indirectly, must be released and distributed to the public under the MIT license for all versions permanently and immediately.
 Such assets must also be placed in areas that are approved by the Licensor.
 While waiting for approval from the Licensor, the User must place them in areas that are commonly viewed by the general public.

-* If User initially does not meet "commercial use" definition but then transitioned to "commercial use" in the future, the User have a grace period of 30 days to release all the interacting source codes, data, arts, models, videos, audios, music, or any other assets under MIT license.
+* If User initially does not meet "commercial use" definition but then meet to "commercial use" definition in the future, the User have a grace period of 30 days to release all the interacting source codes, data, arts, models, videos, audios, music, or any other assets under MIT license.
 However, the Licensor reserves the right to revoke this requirement at any given time in writing.

 * The User is not allowed to remove distributed codes released under the MIT license due to the commercial usage of this Library from the public without the Licensor's permission.